GSA/Section508.gov/_pages/manage/2018-05-25-manage-reporting.md

 </p>

 <p dir="ltr">
   <strong>When is the report due?</strong><br /> Reports are due twice per year, in February and August.
-The next report is due by 5:00 PM ET on August 16, 2021.
+The next report is due by 5:00 PM ET on February 14, 2022.
 </p>

 <p dir="ltr">
-  <strong>Is there a new reporting system for FY21?</strong><br /> No.&nbsp;GSA launched an online reporting system in early 2019, which agencies will continue to use going forward.
+  <strong>Is there a new reporting system for this year?</strong><br /> No.&nbsp;GSA launched an online reporting system in early 2019, which agencies will continue to use going forward.
 </p>

 <p dir="ltr">